Landau11th/GOAT-Framework/README.md

 -Plan to add Monte Carlo related functions
 -Going to have a Metropolis and Ising model, together with several RNG in C++ style.
 -May update the RNG objects in an aggregation manner

+20171011-00:01
+-for armadillo, need to add armadillo include folder to Project Property/Visual C\C++/Include Directory -also add the path of lapack and blas into Linker Directory -Add .lib files as additional dependencies (for C::B .dll works) -Put .dll to the same dir with .exe